Thoreme

 State of affairs

-• 1979 - Creation of ARDECOM (association for research and development of male contraception)
+Creation of ARDECOM (association for the research and development of male contraception)

-A group of libertarians founded ARDECOM, which for almost ten years united around 200 members in its men's discussion groups.
+A group of libertarians set up ARDECOM, which for the next ten years attracted around 200 members to its men's discussion groups.

-As part of the experiments carried out in conjunction with ARDECOM, Dr Roger Mieusset highlights the impact of testicular lifting on male fertility in a study.
+As part of experiments carried out in conjunction with ARDECOM, Dr Roger Mieusset carried out a study highlighting the impact of testicular lift on male fertility.

-The authorities suspend the sale and distribution of the Andro-switch until it complies with European regulations.
+2021 December - The authorities suspend the sale and distribution of Andro-switch until it complies with European regulations.
+At the same time, they acknowledge the existence of these practices and their benefits in terms of public health.

 To show their support for the cause, LSF designs decorative objects: the REVERSIBLE TALISMANS.